DilanRocco/Interlude/to-do.md

 - copy the read.me into the theory page
 - page for the streches
 - make text for notifiications
-- what happens when the computer just turns off after inactivity
 - deal with dark mode.
 Making the icon black when bar is white in menu bar as well. all around the app as well.
 - fix text make sure it is all grammaratically correct